 Metal Roof Replacement

-Re-Roofing or Roof Replacement:
+Re-Roofing or Metal Roof Replacement:

 The manufacture and use of this galvanized steel product continued to be the only metal roofing material until about 1976.
 BHP had introduced a new coating to their product consisting of half Zinc and half Aluminum.
 They called this product ZINCALUME®.
 Galvanized steel is still produced today however ZINCALUME® is a much more widely used product.
-Both products are available in an oven baked, pre-painted finish which provides for much longer lasting durability and colour fastness.
+Both products are available in an oven-baked, pre-painted finish which provides for much longer-lasting durability and colour fastness.

 Removal of old roofing material

-Once we have chosen your new roofing material, including gutters, downpipes and flashings in your choice of colour, it’s time to strip the old roof.
+Once we have chosen your new roofing material.
+Including gutters, downpipes and flashings in your choice of colour, it’s time to strip the old roof.
 Safety railing is often a mandatory requirement before work starts.
 This is installed and the old sheeting and old guttering is removed from the roof in sections.
-Anticon will also be removed and replaced Battens will be assessed, generally they can stay in place even if new battens are being installed with the new roofing.
+Anticon will also be removed and replaced Battens will be assessed.
+Generally, they can stay in place even if new battens are being installed with the new roofing.

 New roofing sheets installed

-If the fascia boards are to be painted, it is recommended to be completed now while the gutters are off prior to being installed.
+If the fascia boards are to be painted.
+It is recommended to be completed now while the gutters are off prior to being installed.